phaxio/phax_machine/README.md

 ### 2. Configure Mailgun

 1. Sign up for a [Mailgun](https://www.mailgun.com) account.
 2. In the Mailgun console, choose the "Domains" tab, then click the "Add New Domain" button, and enter the subdomain where you want to receive fax emails.
-(In these examples, I'm using `phaxmail.myapp.com`)
+In these examples, I'm using `phaxmail.myapp.com`.
+If you don't want to configure your own domain, you can use the sandbox domain already in your Mailgun account and skip to step 4 below.
 ![Mailgun Domains Tab Screenshot](https://github.com/phaxio/phax_machine/raw/master/readme_assets/mailgun_domains_tab.png)
 ![Mailgun Add Domain Button Screenshot](https://github.com/phaxio/phax_machine/raw/master/readme_assets/mailgun_add_domain.png)
 ![Mailgun Add Domain Form Screenshot](https://github.com/phaxio/phax_machine/raw/master/readme_assets/mailgun_add_domain_form.png)